Event/Speaker Coordinator, Arival, Louisville, KY, USA

 “I started volunteering for various events at the age of 13.
 When my parents converted our woolshed into an events location, known as Criffel Station Woolshed, that inspired me to look for a course in event management and pursue a career in this field.

-“While I was studying at AUT, I loved being able to choose from a variety of electives that sparked my interest in tourism and the many opportunities in event management and marketing.
+“While I was studying at AUT, I loved being able to choose from a variety of electives that sparked my interest in tourism and the many opportunities in event management, marketing and business.
 The obvious main highlight for me was graduation – it was a huge accomplishment, especially being dyslexic, and it was something that I had been very determined to get to.”

 Advice for other students

 Make the most of the opportunities available, Penny says.